-The principal activities of the company during the financial period were to work for the alleviation of poverty in local communities, to identify and support social inclusion and local citizen engagement in building social capital, and to create strong links between community, government and business leaders in supporting those people who are in human and financial need and or marginalised by practises of exclusion.
+The principal activities of the company during the financial period were to work for the alleviation of poverty in local communities, to identify and support social cohesion and local citizen engagement in building social capital, and to create strong links between community, government and business leaders in supporting those people who are in human and financial need and or marginalised by practises of exclusion.

-The entity operates through the services of its Chief Executive Officer, Administrator, Project Manager and a team of pro bono Specialist Consultants (34) and Partnership Organisations (37).
+The entity operates through the services of its Chief Executive Officer, Administrator, Project Manager and a team of pro bono Specialist Consultants (34), Partnership Organisations (37) and local volunteers (12).